JannisNe/stylernizer/README.md

         ├── base.mplstyle
         └── fullpage.mplstyle
 ```

+If you have not run `stylerizer` for your plots yet, you need to register your plots first following steps 1 and 2 before producing the plots in step 3.
+After that, you can skip step 1 and 2 and directly produce the plots.

 ### 1. Decorate the plotting functions with the `register` decorator.

 `stylerizer` works with any plotting function that returns a `matplotlib` figure.
 The only requirement is that the function is registered with `stylerizer` using the `register` decorator.